boyter/scc/README.md

  - Able to identify many #! files ADVANCED! https://github.com/boyter/scc/issues/115
  - Can ignore large files by lines or bytes
  - Can calculate the ULOC or unique lines of code by file, language or project
- - Supports multiple output formats for integration, csv, sql, json, html and more
+ - Supports multiple output formats for integration, CSV, SQL, JSON, HTML and more

 Why not use `scc`?